0nix/ggj21/twine/scriptstuff.md

 Surveillance start at 0500 hours on Wednesday, March 10th.

-The day starts for Hassel at 0630 hours, followed by Lietzka shortly thereafter.
-The Field Office has instructed you to take less detailed notes as a comprehensively detailed description is not worth the Ministry's time.
+Hassel wakes up at 0630 hours, followed by Lietzka shortly thereafter.

 You observe subjects Lietzka and Hassel exchange pleasentries over breakfast prepared by Lietzka.
-From the objects obserbed to taken from the refrigerator, it is an egg-based breakfast.
+From the objects obserbed to be taken from the refrigerator, it is an egg-based breakfast.
 More to follow.
 Casual conversation follows, over the morning radio broadcast.

 At around 0730, you observe a phone call is made to Hassel's residence.
 Records indicate the call is from The People's Electronics Fabricant, approximately 700 meters away from the Hassel surveillance site, Hassel's workplace.
 On the other line is Hassel's boss, citizen Gerhart Kleiner, Head of Day-Shift Production.
 The conversation is as follows: